wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 > **Note:** The agent you will use to test the integration with Zendesk must be the part of the team chosen above.

-- Press "Save" to create the layout.
+- Press **Save** to create the layout.
 Once layout is created make sure it is "Active".

+### 3. Create new Organization in Zendesk

+- Sign into your Zendesk instance.

+- Click on "Organizations" item of the vertical menu bar on the left.

+- Hover over **+ Add** button and choose **Organization** item from the pop-up menu.

+- Enter organization name and domain, then click **Save**.

+- Go to "Organizations" tab one more time to make sure new organization is successfully added.

+### 4. Create new Customer in Zendesk

+- In Zendesk instance click on "Customers" item of the vertical menu bar on the left.

+- Hover over **+ Add** button and choose **User** item from the pop-up menu.

+- Enter user name and email.
+Choose user type "End User" and press **Add** button.

+- Click on **+ add contact** link on the left and enter calling number which you will use to make test call to Webex Contact Center later.

+- Go to "Customers" tab one more time to make sure new user is successfully added.